A Perspective on Time towards Wireless 6G: The Context for Defining Timing Measures

 In Fig.~\ref{fig:LightingTrain}b, the setup is changed.
 The spatial points $A$ and $B$ are shielded by tall walls, such that no visual information can arrive to the two observers.
 However, at each wall there is a drone that captures a video of the respective lighting and transmits the video through wireless connections to both observers.
 The digital receiver of each observer uses a certain playout delay to make the events video screen seem as if they occurred simultaneously.
 Now both observers agree that the two events have occurred simultaneously, which is a digital distortion of the physical reality.

-This parallel with the Special Theory of Relativity indicates that simultaneity and causality, as well as its bi-directional relation with time, are keys to defining timing.
+This parallel with the Special Theory of Relativity indicates that simultaneity and causality, as well as its bi-directional relation with time, are {essential} to defining timing.
 Drawing well-thought and operational analogies between timing in communication systems and time in physical systems (relativistic physics) and biological systems (horizon of simultaneity) could radically transform the notion of timing and synchronicity in future communication systems.
-This shift in thinking may be needed to develop a more general mathematical theory of timing in communications, one of the most difficult and important challenges remaining in communication theory.
+This shift in thinking may {lead to the development of} a more general mathematical theory of timing in communications, one of the most difficult and important challenges remaining in communication theory.